jhpyle/docassemble/demo.md

   The text of 'script' is added to the bottom of the page, while the text of 'css' is added to the <head>.

-  Note that you can use Mako templates in each of these declarations.
+  Note that you can use Mako templates in each of these components.
 ---
 question: |
   Why do you think you deserve to win this case?